Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 * [7-Zip](https://www.7-zip.org/download.html) - If you haven't a file archiver installed on your computer I would recommened installing one.
 All mods on Nexus will be downloaded as one archive file (.7z/.rar/.zip files).
 7-Zip is one of the best-known utilities for unpacking such archives into their orginal state.
      - *Note: If you have never used 7-Zip before I recommend to watch [this short tutorial](https://www.youtube.com/watch?v=WCxbEQo3Zhg) on how to extract files with it.*

-* [DirectX 9.0c June 2010](https://www.microsoft.com/en-us/download/details.aspx?id=8109) - This is a required update for third-party software we are going to use and won't conflict with exisiting installations of DirectX (10+).
+* [DirectX 9.0c June 2010](https://www.microsoft.com/en-us/download/details.aspx?id=8109) - This is a required update for third-party software we are going to use.
+This won't conflict with exisiting installations of DirectX (10+).

      - *Instructions: When you run the downloaded file, it will ask you what folder to extract the files to.
 Hit ***Browse...*** and ***OK*** and ***OK*** again.
 The files are now stored in Temp folder.*
     - *We now have to navigate to the Temp folder.
 To open the Temp folder, click Start or go to the Windows Search charm, type ***%USERPROFILE%\AppData\Local***, and select the Local folder that appears.
 Inside this folder scroll down until you see the Temp folder.*